BELWARE-GmbH/Documentation-Website-MD/content/en-us/Apps/mail-attachments-plus/first steps/setup/defaults report.md

 {{< /notice >}}
 ####

-Once the attachments are set, a mail can be sent as usual, instructions on how to do this can be found in **"Working with Mail Attachment Plus"** under [Report Default Attachments](en-us/apps/mail-attachments-plus/working-with-map/defaults-report/)
+Once the attachments are set, a mail can be sent as usual, instructions on how to do this can be found in **"Working with Mail Attachments Plus"** under [Report Default Attachments](en-us/apps/mail-attachments-plus/working-with-map/defaults-report/)